effector/effector/src/content/docs/en/api/effector/Effect.md

 [effector 20.12.0](https://changelog.effector.dev/#effector-20-12-0)
 :::

-Event, which is triggered with result of the effect execution:
+Event, which is triggered by the result of the effect execution:

 ### Formulae {#doneData-formulae}